Hochschild entropy and Categorical entropy: Entropy

 Let $\A$ be a smooth proper differential graded (dg) category over a field $k$.
 Denote the perfect derived category of $\A$ by $\per(\A)$.
-Since $\A$ is proper, the triangulated category $\per(\A)$ is of finite type over $k$, and there is a split generator of $\per(\A)$.
+Since $\A$ is proper, the triangulated category $\per(\A)$ is Ext-finite over $k$, and there is a split generator of $\per(\A)$.
+Let $\T$ be a triangulated category equivalent to $\per(\A)$ for some smooth proper dg category $\A$ over a field $k$.
 In this case, the categorical entropy can be computed by the following theorem.

-\begin{thm}[{\cite[Theorem 2.6]{DHKK}}] Let $G$ and $G'$ be split generators of $\per(\A)$.
-For an exact endofunctor $\Phi:\per(\A) \to \per(\A)$ such that $\Phi^n$ is not zero for any $n>0$, we have
+\begin{thm}[{\cite[Theorem 2.6]{DHKK}}] Let $G$ and $G'$ be split generators of $\T$.
+For an exact endofunctor $\Phi:\T \to \T$ such that $\Phi^n$ is not zero for any $n>0$, we have

-Here, $\delta'_t(E,F):=\sum_{i \in \ZZ}\dim_k\Ext^i(E,F)e^{-it}$ for objects $E,F \in \per(\A)$. \end{thm}
+Here, $\delta'_t(E,F):=\sum_{i \in \ZZ}\dim_k\Ext^i(E,F)e^{-it}$ for objects $E,F \in \T$. \end{thm}